-12. Where the Wild Things Are (2009)
+20. Where the Wild Things Are (2009)

 Based on the 1963 children's book, Where the Wild Things Are is an experimentation of the cinematic art form.
 Combining animal costumes with special effects and animatronics, director Spike Jonze created a surreal and wholly unique tone in this movie adaptation.

-Where the Wild Things Are examines childhood loneliness in a warming and almost dreamlike way (that occasionally verges on the creepy…), featuring so-called "Wild Things" which are strange, looming creatures on an island in the middle of the ocean.
+Where the Wild Things Are examines childhood loneliness in a warming and almost dreamlike way (that occasionally verges on the creepy), featuring so-called "Wild Things" which are strange, looming creatures on an island in the middle of the ocean.

 He stumbles onto the strange island after running away from home—and after "Wild Things" crown Max as their king, he comes to learn a thing or two about his life back home.

-11. The Martian (2015)
+19. The Martian (2015)

 Ridley Scott loves a good sci-fi flick... and we love the ones he makes!
-In The Martian, Matt Damon stars as the lonely astronaut Mark Watney who's accidently left behind and stranded on Mars.
+In The Martian, Matt Damon stars as the lonely astronaut Mark Watney who's accidentally left behind and stranded on Mars.

 Desperately trying to reach NASA, Mark lives out his days completely isolated on Mars with barely enough supplies to live.
 Fortunately, he's an expertly trained botanist, and he manages to grow potatoes using a whole lot of science—but can they sustain him?

 But Mark Watney never lets his isolation defeat him, and The Martian is an incredible film about human ingenuity and will to survive, even when alone.
-Good luck Mark!
+Good luck, Mark!

-10. Christine (2016)
+18. Christine (2016)

 The painful and lonely private life of real-life news reporter Christine Chubbuck—whom her mother described as simply "not enough"—is sympathetically explored in Antonio Campos's drama Christine.

 Beautifully portrayed by Rebecca Hall, Christine's battle with depression is what led to her isolated lifestyle of dedication to nothing but her work.

 Christine takes us through the buildup to her famous suicide on July 15, 1974, which took place on live TV and shook half the world.

-9. Joker (2019)
+15. Joker (2019)